audioxide/data/data/posts/20210104-articles-what-would-a-music-streaming-minimum-wage-look-like.md

 featuredimage: article-images/streaming-minimum-wage-spotify-meat-grinder.jpg
 featuredimageAlt: Artwork of Spotify as a musical meat grinder
 title: What would a music streaming minimum wage look like?
-summary: Artists aren’t working for pennies any more - they’re working for fractions of fractions of pennies.
-Pressure is growing for systemic changes to the music industry meat grinder
+summary: Artists aren’t working for pennies any more - they’re working for fractions of fractions of pennies, and pressure is growing for systemic changes to the music industry meat grinder
 author: fred
 blurb: Business is booming for music streaming services, but the musicians who make them possible aren't doing so hot.
 Is it time for a music streaming minium wage?